 1. Set a goal – decide something specific you would like to have, work toward, realize, or create.

-2. Create a clear idea or mental picture or feeling – This should be in present tense.
-Think of the situation already existing and immerse yourself in feeling of it.
+2. Create a clear idea or mental picture or feeling – This should be in the present tense.
+Think of the situation already existing and immerse yourself in the feeling of it.

 4. Give it positive energy – Think about your goal in a positive, encouraging way.
 See yourself receiving it or achieving it.
 Feel the feeling of doing that.

 When you cut your finger, you don’t have to tell your body, step-by-step, the specific details of how to heal the wound, thank goodness.
 Your miraculous body just does it using the natural wisdom and power it already has.
 Creative visualization is consciously directing these innate forces.
 Ready, set, pretend!